Sir Michael Parkinson’s most memorable interviews: From Muhammad Ali to Meg Ryan

 The Glaswegian comic, affectionately known as the Big Yin, was one of Sir Michael’s regular returning guests over the years, making 14 appearances in total – his last on the penultimate Parkinson show – and always providing great value but it was his debut appearance that first made him a household name.

-“I hope I can get away with this – it's a beauty!” the former shipyard welder said, reclining in a biege suite and sporan, before lauching into a gleefully macabre anecdote about a Scotsman who murdered his wife and left her buried in a shallow grave with her rear sticking out of the ground for use as a place to park his bicycle.
+“I hope I can get away with this – it's a beauty!” the former shipyard welder said, reclining in a beige suite and sporran, before launching into a gleefully macabre anecdote about a Scotsman who murdered his wife and left her buried in a shallow grave with her rear sticking out of the ground for use as a place to park his bicycle.

 The studio audience ate it up and a star was born.